pac-dan/pawsitive_training/README.md

 - The Checkout Success page displays a “Payment Successful” message.
 - It summarizes the order and delivery details.
-- A call-to-action invites users to browse the training video lessons section of the site.
+- A call-to-action invites users to browse the shop section of the site.

 </details>